TaxFairness/ScrapingVGSI/README.md

 # Scraping the Property Tax Records

-A set of tools for processing data from both Vision property tax records (used in Lyme) and the AVA Fidlar deed registration system (used by Grafton County Register of Deeds - GCRoD).
+A set of tools for processing data from both
+Vision Government Solutions Incorporated (VGSI) property tax records (used in Lyme, NH) and the
+AVA Fidlar deed registration system
+(used by Grafton County Register of Deeds - GCRoD).

 ## scrapevgsi.py

-The `scrapevgsi.py` script retrieves PIDs ("VisionID"s) from a file, and outputs a tab-separated file that shows selected fields from the resulting page.
-The script also pauses a bit between requests from VGSI to avoid overloading the Vision server.

-The script reads the `./PIDs/PIDs-Sorted-ddMMMyyyy.csv` file named in **Run -> Edit Configurations...**
+The `scrapevgsi.py` script iterates across all pages of the tax records.
-The script outputs several files to the current directory.
+The script outputs several files to the current directory with data from nearly all the fields on each page.
 These overwrite any files produced by previous runs.

 - `ScrapeDataXX.tsv`